pkErbynn/DataStructures-Algorithms-Demystified/5_abstract_data_structures/4_binary_trees_n_binary_search_tree/0_note.md

 - each parent node has at most TWO CHILD nodes
 - every child node at LEFT of parent node is always LESS THAN the parent
 - every child node at RIGHT of parent node is always GREATER THAN the parent
-- These properties ensure that the elements in a binary search tree are stored in SORTED ORDER
+- these properties ensure that the elements in a binary search tree are stored in SORTED ORDER

 #### BENEFITS n WHY: CORE PURPOSE
-- efficient SEARCH and retrieval of data
+- for efficient SEARCH [retrieval]
     - both average and worst-case scenarios: time complexity of O(log n)
+- for efficient INSERTION, DELETION [modification]
-- for efficient INSERTION, DELETION, TRAVERSAL(pre and post-order) operations.
+- for efficient TRAVERSAL(pre and post-order) operations [sorting]

 #### TRAVERSAL